Ph.D. in Biomedical Sciences (PHDBS)

 PHDBS 2B02.
 Molecule to Medicine II.
 (3 Credit Hours)

 This course will provide students with important backgrounds on a number of standard and advanced physiological and pharmacological techniques utilized in basic research in physiology & pharmacology.
-Subsequently, an important section of the course will involve students working on papers from lines of investigations that have historically developed from the early findings to the molecular mechanisms to applications in medicine.
+Subsequently, an important section of the course will involve students discussing papers from lines of investigations that have historically developed from the early findings to the molecular mechanisms to applications in medicine.
 The focus here will be on physiological and pharmacological research.
-The paper will be assigned by course faculty at the beginning of the course.
-Students are expected to discuss the rationale, experimental designs, results, and next steps for each paper in the line.
+Papers will be assigned by course faculty at the beginning of the course in conjunction with lecture materials.
+Students are expected to discuss the rationale, experimental designs, results, and next steps for each paper reviewed.

 PHDBS 2B10.
 Dissertation Proposal I. (1 Credit Hour)